 A curriculum consists of the course requirements for a student to receive an academic credential, such as undergraduate degree, graduate degree, certificate, or minor from K-State.
 A curriculum should describe the minimum requirements for an individual to achieve the academic credential.
 These minimum requirements should be designed so that students successfully completing the requirements have developed sufficient knowledge and skills to merit the receipt of the particular academic credential.
 Curricula provide the standard requirements.
 However, dean’s offices may approve deviations from the curricula.

 The official location for all academic credentials is the K-State Catalog.
-Curriculum information contained on departmental, college and various other websites are not official university documents.
+Curriculum information contained on departmental, college, and various other websites is not considered an official university document.

 The curriculum lists all of the courses and other requirements that are needed to earn the respective academic credential.
-Departments and colleges might offer a sample semester-by-semester plan for the typical student in that curriculum, such a plan is offered only as a guide rather than a requirement.
-Courses requiring a particular order should use prerequisites to assure the order.
+Departments and colleges might offer a sample semester-by-semester plan for the typical student in that curriculum; such a plan is offered only as a guide rather than a requirement.
+Courses requiring a particular order should use prerequisites to ensure the order.

-The majority of curricula have three types of courses: core courses, restricted electives and free or unrestricted electives.
+The majority of curricula have three types of courses: core courses, restricted electives, and free or unrestricted electives.
 Core courses must be completed.
 Restricted or specified electives allow students to choose from a list of approved courses.
 Unrestricted or free electives can be any course.

 The university and KBOR have various requirements for the completion of credentials, such as minimum GPA, minimum number of hours, or K-State 8 requirements.
 These requirements should not be listed in the curriculum.
-Adding, changing, or removing these requirements can only be done by changing KBOR or university wide academic policy.
-KBOR requires all bachelor degree programs to have at least 120 hours of credit.
-Currently programs with more than 120 hours will require an exemption from KBOR.
+Adding, changing, or removing these requirements can only be done by changing KBOR or university-wide academic policy.
+KBOR requires all bachelor’s degree programs to have at least 120 hours of credit.
+Currently, programs with more than 120 hours will require an exemption from KBOR.

 Both colleges and academic units may also assign additional requirements.
 Such requirements are typically listed in paragraph form and become a portion of K-State’s catalog.
 Dropping, adding, or changing these requirements is a curriculum change and must be approved by FS.